Gromgorgel/ddPCR/README.md

 - cloudy.R
 - read_QX.R

-Both algorithm were originally provided as supplemental material to the publication "*Measuring digital PCR quality: Performance Parameters and their Optimization*" by Antoon Lievens, Sara Jacchia, Dafni Kagkli, Cristian Savini, and Maddalena Querci (*link to Plos One article goes here once publication is finalized*).
+Both algorithm were originally provided as supplemental material to the publication "*Measuring digital PCR quality: Performance Parameters and their Optimization*" by Antoon Lievens, Sara Jacchia, Dafni Kagkli, Cristian Savini, and Maddalena Querci ([link](http://dx.doi.org/10.1371/journal.pone.0153317)).
 In addition, this branch also contains the full dataset on which the publication was based (`Dataset.zip`) which may be used to further explore the functions of the scripts provided.

 The following paragraphs contain a brief overview of the functionality of the algorithms.
 Details on their use is also contained as commented text in the .R files themselves.
 The last paragraph contains information on the structure of the dataset provided (i.e. `Dataset.zip`).